4finance/micro-infra-spring/README.md

 #### Overriding default Swagger-UI settings

 When using Swagger-UI you have to provide the URL to which you want to call from your front-end to retrieve the API docs.
 Until now (05/09/2014) the value where the docs are searched for is fixed.
-So either you have to provide it yourself manualy or you can create a resource that will be picked up by your resource resolvers (for Spring Boot for example in __/resources/static__ folder)
+So either you have to provide it yourself manually or you can create a resource that will be picked up by your resource resolvers (for Spring Boot for example in __/resources/static__ folder)

 ```
 swagger/swagger-config.js